Let the Circle Be Unbroken: Plot summary

-A man makes a file to join blacks and whites together so the cotton fields can be shared.
+Meanwhile, a local man makes a file to join blacks and whites together so the cotton fields can be shared.
 The union does not succeed and the man who wanted to start it is beaten.
-Some people are told that they need to pull up the acres that were already planted because they planted too much.
-The plantation owners lied, claiming the government ordered it, but the plantation owners did it in order to receive money that was supposed to go to the sharecroppers.
+Some of the locals are told that they need to pull up acres of cotton that were planted because they planted too much.
+The white landowners lied, claiming the government ordered it, but the landowners did it in order to receive money that was supposed to go to the sharecroppers.